Focuses of the 2019/20 Season

 The Recital Halls at the Elbphilharmonie and the Laeiszhalle are both particularly well suited to chamber music and song recitals.
 In intimate surroundings, the audience is closer to the artists and can follow the interaction on the concert platform especially well.
 At the Elbphilharmonie, renowned string quartets like the Artemis Quartet (in a new line-up) can be heard, likewise outstanding lieder singers such as Anna Prohaska and Anne Schwanewilms, while major soloists appear in the Laeiszhalle Recital Hall in a variety of combinations.

 The »Das Alte Werk« series, based in the Laeiszhalle Grand Hall, aims to bring the sound of bygone eras to life with period instruments and authentic playing techniques.
 But early music cuts a fine figure at the Elbphilharmonie as well: the French specialist ensemble Les Arts Florissants promises to take the audience on »A Baroque Odyssey«.
-Six concerts feature operas and oratorios by George Frideric Handel, and the highlight here is a guest appearance by Milan’s La Scala with an absolute star cast singing »Giulio Cesare«.
+A spotlight on George Frideric Handel offers five of his operas and oratorios performed by absolute expert ensembles.

 An instrument so versatile that it can replace an entire orchestra: the piano.
 The list of top pianists visiting Hamburg this season is a long one.
 The series »Master Pianists« is at home in the Laeiszhalle Grand Hall, and in 2019/20, too, keyboard virtuosi like Piotr Anderszewski, Anna Vinnitskaya and Yuja Wang playing here.
 In addition, big names such as Jan Lisiecki, Grigory Sokolov and Igor Levit can be heard at the Elbphilharmonie.
 Levit plays Beethoven's complete piano sonatas, with the 32 compositions spread over two seasons.
 The »Pianomania« series in the Recital Hall continues to revolve strictly around a single theme: this season, the focus is on stylized dance compositions.